tsaarikivi/angular-starter-kit/README.md

 Any fonts, custom-elements, images should be here.
 The assets folder will be copied by build to the root of the build.

+### PWA

+A service worker has been added.
+It is built on `ng build --prod` automatically.
+Update your icons through https://realfavicongenerator.net and replace the corresponding files in the assets folder.
+Consider only editing the manifest.
+The manifest made by realfavicongenerator is not extensive.
+Add files to precache in ngsw-manifest.json.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.